What's the difference between jodhpurs and breeches?

 Jodhpurs or ‘Jods’ as they commonly known, are tight-fitting trousers that reach to the ankle where they end in a snug cuff that is generally rolled up.
 They’re usually worn over close fitting, ankle high jodhpur or paddock boots making them more versatile for everyday use.

 Jodhpurs tend to be worn by young riders because wearing them helps children get the correct leg position and grip.
 It also allows the instructor to clearly see the children’s leg position and correct it when necessary.
-Some adults’ do where jodhpurs but it only tends to be for casual use, such as hacking.
+Some adults do wear jodhpurs but it only tends to be for casual use, such as hacking, or in-hand showing.

 What are breeches?